 Now accepting new patients for Kenosha, Wisconsin and Libertyville, Illinois locations.
-Please call to get scheduled and be seen within two weeks.
+Please call to get scheduled and be seen within the same week.

 What is Epilepsy?